TheEightBot/enterprise-application-patterns-using-maui/accessing_remote_data.md

 image loading fails, further attempts will be made.
 The number of attempts is specified by the RetryCount property, and retries will occur after a delay specified by the RetryDelay property.
-If these property values aren\'t explicitly set, their default values are applied -- 3 for the RetryCount property, and 250ms for the RetryDelay property.
+If these property values aren't explicitly set, their default values are applied -- 3 for the RetryCount property, and 250ms for the RetryDelay property.
 For more information about the CachedImage control, see [Caching images](#caching-images).